TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Recombination energy density (erg g−1). |br|
 Default = :math:`1.5 \times 10^{13}`

+**common-envelope-second-stage-beta** |br|
+The fraction of the mass lost during the second stage of a 2-stage common envelope that is accreted. |br|
+Default = 0

+**--common-envelope-second-stage-gamma-prescription** |br|
+The specific angular momentum prescription for mass lost during the second stage of a 2-stage common envelope event. |br|
+Options: { JEANS, ISOTROPIC, CIRCUMBINARY, KLENCKI_LINEAR, MACLEOD_LINEAR, ARBITRARY, MIN } |br|
+Default = ISOTROPIC

 **--common-envelope-slope-kruckow** |br|
 Slope for the Kruckow lambda (see Kruckow et al. 2016 as implemented by Vigna-Gomez et al. 2018). |br|
 Default = −0.833333